qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 The output raster will have the same extent, CRS, and pixel dimensions as this layer.

-By default, a nodata pixel in ANY of the input layers will result in a nodata pixel in the output raster.
+By default, a NoData pixel in ANY of the input layers will result in a NoData pixel in the output raster.
-If the :guilabel:`Treat nodata values as false` option is checked, then nodata inputs will be treated the same as a ``0`` input value.
+If the :guilabel:`Treat NoData values as false` option is checked, then NoData inputs will be treated the same as a ``0`` input value.

 .. seealso:: :ref:`qgisrasterbooleanor`